 Check For Free Games & Bundles

-If you haven’t ordered your VR headset yet, have a quick look to see if there are any game bundle deals.
-You can get a free game or two with the purchase of your headset to sweeten the pot.
-HTC regularly offers a 3-month trial to their Viveport service and have been giving Half Life: Alyx for free with some headsets too.
+If you haven’t ordered your VR headset yet, glance to see if there are any game bundle deals.
+You can get a free game or two by purchasing your headset to sweeten the pot.

 Buy VR Games Deals

 VR games regularly go on sale for discounted and bundle prices.
-Before you go and buy something, have a quick look and see if you can get it for cheaper.
+Before you buy something, look quickly and see if you can get it for cheaper.

-We have a full VR deals guide that we updated daily to make things easier for you!
+We have a full VR deals guide that we update daily to make things easier for you!

 Some virtual reality sales are through Humble Bundle or Green Man Gaming.
-These are online game retailers that offers discounts on popular games.
+These are online game retailers that offer discounts on popular games.
 They are both work checking out for deals.
-Always nice when VR tips save you money!
+It’s always nice when VR tips save you money!